 Sugar has a strong effect on your body and brain and cutting it out can be difficult.
 Scientific research has shown that high glycemic index foods are linked to strong hunger and cravings.

 Many carbohydrates, especially complex ones, are not inherently bad for you.
-But when you are fighting yeast its very important to cut off its fuel supply completely, or it could take longer to get your symptoms under control.
+But when you are fighting yeast it's very important to cut off its fuel supply completely, or it could take longer to get your symptoms under control.
 It’s a challenging lifestyle change, expect some slip ups and don’t beat yourself up.
 It can be helpful to see a functional medicine nutritionist who can design a plan that works in your life.

 At this point you might be wondering what you are able to eat.
 Nuts and seeds, avocado, vegetables, lean protein, and stevia for sweetener will be your allies on this candida diet.
 To help you get an idea of the daily routine, we have provided a day’s worth of meal examples.

 Candida diet: best foods